energietransitie/needforheat-boiler-monitor-hardware/README.md

-# Twomes boiler BASE  hardware
+# NeedForHeat Boiler Module hardware

-This repository contains the open hardware design files for the Twomes boiler BASE device, which can be used as a BASE module for the [M5Stack CoreInk device](https://shop.m5stack.com/collections/m5-controllers/products/m5stack-esp32-core-ink-development-kit1-54-elnk-display).
-For the associated firmware, please see the [twomes-boiler-base-firmware](https://github.com/energietransitie/twomes-boiler-base-firmware) repository.
+This repository contains the open hardware design files for the NeedForHeat Boiler Module hardware, which consists of PCB and 3D printable enclusures for:

+* BASE module for the [M5Stack CoreInk device](https://shop.m5stack.com/collections/m5-controllers/products/m5stack-esp32-core-ink-development-kit1-54-elnk-display);
+* Thermostat Cable Splitter module, which is inserted by the subject in the signal path between boiler and thermostat;
+* two pipe clips with temperature sensors that can be clipped on the supply and return pipes cat carry hot water from the boiler to the radiators and returning from the radiators.

+For the associated firmware, please see the [twomes-boiler-base-firmware](https://github.com/energietransitie/twomes-boiler-base-firmware) repository

-This device can:
+This integrated device can:
 * monitor OpenTherm signals between boiler and thermostat, similar to the [Twomes OpenTherm monitor](https://github.com/energietransitie/twomes-opentherm-monitor-hardware);
+* monitor on/off signals between boiler and thermostat that do not adhere to the OpenTherm standard;
-* monitor with two pipe clips supply and return temperatures of hot water supplied from the boiler to the radiators and returning from the radiators, similar to the [Twomes Temperature Monitor Hardware](https://github.com/energietransitie/twomes-temp-monitor-hardware).
+* monitor with supply and return water temperatures, similar to the [Twomes Temperature Monitor Hardware](https://github.com/energietransitie/twomes-temp-monitor-hardware).

 <img src="./images/pcb.jpg" width="600"  />